Deliverables

 Why multiple PDF exports matter for a single engagement

-A single AI transformation audit generates deliverables for four distinct audiences: the executive sponsor, the department heads, the implementation team, and the consultant's internal records.
+A single AI readiness assessment generates deliverables for four distinct audiences: the executive sponsor, the department heads, the implementation team, and the consultant's internal records.

 One report does not serve all four.
 An executive summary needs to be tight and outcome-focused.
 A stakeholder memo needs to be role-specific.
 An ROI export needs to be editable for scope conversations.